What is a BCBA?

+A BCBA is a Board Certified Behaviour Analyst.
 BCBAs are experts in the analysis of human behaviour and have advanced skills in behaviour change science.
-They can work with a range of client groups, but usually undertake specialist training to work with one specific group.
+They can work with a range of populations, but usually undertake specialist training to work with one specific group.
 When a behaviour analyst specialises in work with older adults, they’re referred to as a behavioural gerontologist.

 Once a clinician has passed the BCBA exam, they are certified by the Behavior Analyst Certification Board and featured on the BACB registry.
 To remain certified, they need to complete a cycle of continuing education every two years and their practice must adhere to the Professional and Ethical Compliance Code.